sagiebenaim/sagiebenaim.github.io/index.md

 # About Me

-I am a third year PhD candidate at Tel Aviv University.
+I am a PhD candidate at Tel Aviv University.
 I work in the Deep Learning Lab under the supervision of Prof. [Lior Wolf](https://www.cs.tau.ac.il/~wolf/).
 I am mainly interested in unsupervised, semi-supervised and self-supervised learning.
 Much of my work focuses on generative models, image to image translation and domain adaptation.
 I am also interested in security aspects of machine learning.
 A short CV can be found [here](https://github.com/sagiebenaim/sagiebenaim.github.io/tree/master/cv.pdf).

 # Publications